intel/rsp-sw-toolkit-im-suite-inventory-service/README.md

 # Inventory service

-See swagger documentation for service details at: https://rrp.blob.core.windows.net/swagger/swagger-ui/dist/index.html
+See inventory-service.json for swagger documentation

-Paste the following into the box (Expires Feb 8th,2019):https://rrp.blob.core.windows.net/swaggerspecs/inventory-service.json?st=2018-02-08T10%3A50%3A00Z&se=2019-02-09T10%3A50%3A00Z&sp=rl&sv=2017-04-17&sr=b&sig=h%2FWLiamzg5LrGAmAFHqWhTWisrlhxvB6gapuMU0dFtE%3D

 ## Linting
 We use gometalinter.v2 for linting of code.
 The linter options are in a config file stored in the Go-Mongo-Docker-Build repository.
 You must clone this repository and pull latest prior to running the linter as follows: